DavitVarshanidze/Nand2Tetris/README.md

 link for the <a
 href="https://www.nand2tetris.org/course">course</a></br>
-course is full of material but I will add my favorite ones too
+course is full of materials but I will add my favorite ones too